sipolac/thesis/README.md

 2. Run **py/create_data.py**, which creates the data used for the neural network models.
 This data is output into a directory run/YYYY-MM-DD that is created in the project directory, which then needs to be moved manually to the directory data/for_models/.
 (This manual process avoids accidentally overwriting.)

-3. Run **py/build_models.py**.
-This builds the models once the modeling data is in the right location.
-This takes *days* on a CPU, but it can by stopped by a keyboard interrupt and restarted at any point with no issues.
+3. Run **py/build_models.py**, which builds the models once the modeling data is in the right location.
+This takes *days* to run on a CPU, but it can by stopped by a keyboard interrupt and restarted at any point with no issues.

 A few notes: